SimonGsponer/r_comparisons/1_creating_a_dataset_DF_TBL_DT.md

 ## Intro

 Currently, I am reading [R for Data Science](http://r4ds.had.co.nz/) to immerse myself in the tidyverse.
 The tidyverse includes many functions that represent updated, faster versions of their Base R counterparts.
-According to the authors of the book, `read_csv()` is about 10x faster than `read.csv()`.
+According to the authors of this book, `read_csv()` is about 10x faster than `read.csv()`.
 Also, the tidyverse uses its own kind of data frames, the tibble.

-When I want to check whether the stuff I code actually does what it is supposed to do, I usually use test datasets for evaluation, which consist of random numbers.
+When I want to check whether the stuff I code actually does what it is supposed to do, I usually use test datasets consisting of random numbers.
 After reading about tibbles, I was curious; similarly to `read_csv()`, **does creating a dataset by using `tibble()`require less computation time than using `data.frame()` ?**

 Furthermore, I was interested in how tibbles and data.frames compare to data.tables.
 The data.table package (which is well-known for its efficiency) comes with its own data frame too.
 Thus, I examined the following question: **which one is the fastest in creating a test dataset—`data.frame()`, `tibble()`, or `data.table()` ?**